 Shopping in Richmond VA

 Walk and shop the trendy stores on Broad Street in downtown Richmond.
 Stop in at Charm School for a tasty ice cream treat when you need a break.
 Or head to neighborhoods like Carytown for more eclectic local shops.
-You can hunt for hidden treasure at Class and Trash in Scotts Addition.
+We loved hunting for hidden treasure at Class and Trash in the Scotts Addition neighborhood.

 Casual Restaurants in Richmond